georginadangerfield/georginadangerfield/README.md

 ### Hi, I'm Georgina 👋

-Three years into my data science journey.
+Four years into my data science journey.
 Every day is a learning curve!

 Avid lover of cats and podcasts.
+I also go running sometimes, from what I'm not too sure.